-Sindh Governor, CM visit Mazar-e-Quaid
+Sindh governor, CM visit Mazar-e-Quaid

 KARACHI: Sindh Governor Imran Ismael and Chief Minister Murad Ali Shah on Tuesday visited the Mazar-e-Quaid to pay homage to the Father of the Nation Quaid-e-Azam Muhammad Ali Jinnah on Pakistan Day.

 They laid wreaths on the Mazar, offered Fateha, and prayed for the prosperity, development and integrity of the country.
-The were accompanied by provincial cabinet members, officials and notables.
+They were accompanied by provincial cabinet members, officials and notables.

 The governor also noted down his impressions in the visitors’ book.